takashibinns/tableau-sparkler-setup/README.md

 * This project is not meant to replace the official documentation on Sparkler
 * For more details on the installation process and settings to tweak, please refer to the [sparkler documentation](https://www.tableau.com/sfdc-canvas-adapter)

-# Cloudformation Tempalte Details
+## Cloudformation Template Details
 The Cloudformation template creates the following resources:
-* EC2 Instance - Used to host the Sparkler web app
+* _EC2 Instance_ - Used to host the Sparkler web app
-* Application Load Balancer - Provides SSL termination, and directing requests to the tomcat port
+* _Application Load Balancer_ - Provides SSL termination, and directing requests to the tomcat port
   * Listener for HTTP/80 - Listens for HTTP traffic, and redirects to HTTPS
   * Listener for HTTPS/443 - Redirects HTTPS traffic to the tomcat web app
-* Load Balancer Target Group - Defines what instances are available
+* _Load Balancer Target Group_ - Defines what instances are available
-* IAM Role - Used to define what the EC2 instance is permissioned to do.
+* _IAM Role_ - Used to define what the EC2 instance is permissioned to do.
 The policy equates to the following named policies:
   * ElasticLoadBalancingReadOnly
   * ElasticLoadBalancingFullAccess
   * ResourceGroupsandTagEditorReadOnlyAccess